UniversalGRAMM/UniversalGRAMM.github.io/getting-started.md

 - We have created a helper script (`scripts/device_model_gen.py`) to generate device model files for CGRA architectures such as RIKEN and ADRES.
 - The UGRAMM repository includes a variety of benchmarks for CGRA applications in the `Kernels/` folder, featuring Stencil, Convolution, and FFT benchmarks.
-- While UGRAMM is tested for the CGRA mapping process, it can also be used with other applications, provided that users ensure the input to GRAMM is in a format compatible with UGRAMM, as specified in this documentation.
+- While UGRAMM has been tested for the CGRA mapping process, it can also be utilized for other applications with minimal modifications.
+Users must ensure that the input files are in a format compatible with UGRAMM, as outlined in this documentation.
     - We have designed UGRAMM with generalized features to accommodate a wide range of applications.
 However, if you need specific functionality or have any questions, please create an issue related to your requirements on the UGRAMM GitHub repository.

 ---